alpaka-group/llama/documentation/pages/user/views.rst

     }

 The most needed inplace operators ( :cpp:`=`, :cpp:`+=`, :cpp:`-=`, :cpp:`*=`, :cpp:`/=`, :cpp:`%=` ) are overloaded.
-Only inplace, because it is not trivial to create a needed intermediate state out of a virtual datum (without expression templates).
+These operators directly write into the corresponding view.
+Furthermore the not-inplace operators ( :cpp:`+`, :cpp:`-`, :cpp:`*`, :cpp:`/`, :cpp:`%` ) are overloaded too but return an temporary object on the stack.
+Althought it has a basic struct-mapping without padding and probaly being not compatible to the mapping of the view at all, the compiler will most probably be able to optimize the data accesses anyway as it has full knowledge about the data in the stack and can cut out all temporary operations.

 These operators work between two virtual datums, even if they have different datum domains.
+It is even possible to work on parts of a virtual datum.
+This returns a virtual datum with the first coordinates in the datum domain bound.
 Every namings existing in both datum domains will be matched and operated on.
 Every not matching pair is ignored, e.g.

 .. code-block:: C++